ra2085/apigee-scaffolding-samples/README.md

 This is a [Yeoman generator](https://www.npmjs.com/package/yeoman-generator).
 It provides a CLI tool that prompts the user for basic inputs and an OpenAPI spec in order to:
  * Create an Apigee API Proxy Bundle
  * Create a NodeJS Mock Target
- * Create basic Apickli Test Scenearios
+ * Create basic Apickli Test Scenarios
  * Deploy the Apigee API Proxy Bundle
  * Test the new Proxy